-Dr. Robert Dick Wilson considered the passage to be a description of an eclipse.
-Personally I do not know exactly how to take it.
+Dr. Robert Dick Wilsoncconsidered the passage to be a description of an eclipse.
+He presents some very good reasons.
+Yet personally I am not sure exactly how to take it.
 These three verses are in the middle of an account in which the great emphasis is on the Lord's fighting for Israel by causing the hailstones to wreak havoc among the enemy.